lucaxgomex/own-professional-website-template/content/page/hard-skills/index.md

         params:
             icon: archives
 categories:
-    - test-category
+    - skills-category
 ---

-In this section, Hard Skills: Find a comprehensive list of technical skills and proficiencies, from software tools to specialized industry practices, that define professional capabilities.
+In this section, it is possible to find a comprehensive list of my technical skills and proficiencies, from software tools to specialized industry practices, that define professional capabilities.

 <div>
     <h3>